 Every year the Universities holds an agribusiness trade fair which brings together a wide range of actors in the agricultural sector.
-The 5th Edition of the Annual Agribusiness Trade Fair is taking place at the University of Eldoret on 21st, 22nd and 23rd, September 2017.
+The 6th Edition of the Annual Agribusiness Trade Fair took place at the University of Eldoret on 21st, 22nd and 23rd, September 2017.
 The goal of this trade fair is to furnish the farmers, service providers and industry suppliers a distinctive opportunity to exhibit their products for benchmarking and trade, unmask agricultural sector stakeholders to new technologies and ideas for better efficiencies, improve earnings and quality, provide a platform for short seminars and demonstrations to small scale and large scale players.

 The Agribusiness Trade Fair events is targeted at the following stakeholders:

 - Suppliers of agrochemicals, inputs, equipment, packaging and services to the agro industry;

 - Researchers, academicians and students;

 - Regional, state and county Government ministry and regulatory agency managers and professionals;

 - Marketers, exporters, importers, distributors and other stakeholders.

 This year highlights are:

 - Farm inputs suppliers e.g. Seeds, Fertilizers and Chemicals;